linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week0.md

   * I decided to add a few things to the entry point to help mitigate DDOS attacks.
 Considering spend, [Amazon Cloudfront](https://aws.amazon.com/cloudfront/pricing/) is included in Free Tier, and could be handy to do some caching and delivery content.
 Also, AWS Shield Standard to defend against DDOS attacks is included.
 I also added [AWS Web Application Firewall](https://aws.amazon.com/waf/), focusing on the Bot Control feature, as you get 10 million common bot control requests per month within the AWS Free Tier.
   * If there was more spend allowed, I could look at using more advanced features, like [Web ACLs](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl.html) to limit IPs by region or country, [perform rate limiting](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-rate-based.html) to prevent spamming the web frontend or API backend, and other guardrails.

 6. Created IAM Admin user with unique login alias.
 I use a [hosted Bitwarden server](https://www.linuxtek.ca/2023/01/03/self-hosting-bitwarden-on-aws/) to save all my passwords, and it includes a random password generator.
+Also enabled MFA on this account, and made sure also enabled on the root users.
+This fills up my Google Authenticator a bit, but it's not hard to keep track of with some renaming.

 7. Used AWS CloudShell in ca-central-1 region.
 Yup, it works.